johnknoop/TinyDancer/README.md

 ```

 ### Why?
 Unlike frameworks such as Rebus and MassTransit, TinyDancer will not create any queues or topics.
-We think you should do that yourself.
+You need to provision those yourself using ARM templates or Azure CLI like any other cloud resources, alternatively using [ServiceBusExplorer](https://github.com/paolosalvatori/ServiceBusExplorer).
 Once you have a `QueueClient` or `SubscriptionClient`, TinyDancer provides a simple yet powerful interface to a number of important concerns:

 - Serialization and deserialization (JSON and MessagePack are supported)
 - Prevention of partial/unacknowledged message handling